Tiledesk/tiledesk/docker-compose/README.md

 * password: adminadmin

 **Note:**
 * Make sure that exposed ports are open on your host.
 Check the _docker-compose.yml_ file to determine the exposed ports - refer to the ```host:container``` port definitions.
-You'll see they include 3000, 4200, 4500 and others.
+You'll see they include 3000, 4200, 4500, 8080, 8004, 80 and 5672,15672,1883,15675 for rabbitmq and 27017 for mongodb.
+Use for example ```sudo lsof -i -P -n | grep LISTEN``` linux command to check the ports are unused when Tiledesk is stopped.

 * If Docker is running on your local machine, the IP address will be just _localhost_.
 * If you're using the [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows), run the following command to find the IP address:
 ```bash